 Another reason the strings can wear faster than usual is the way you treat them.
 Touching them with your hands, dirt and rosin buildup can contribute to having to change your strings faster than desired.

-We have covered the main things you should look for when buying a cello, but if you want to double check, you can find a checklist here.
+We have covered the main things you should look for when buying a cello, but there are some other accessories you can buy such as the following.

 Learning How to Play Cello